-Another approach for cancer-specific anti-PDPN mAbs has been developed.
-The high-affinity 237mAb is specific for Ag104A fibrosarcoma, spontaneously developed in an aging mice [193].
-The 237mAb did not react with other spontaneous tumors and cell lines [193,194].
+Another approach for cancer-specific anti-PDPN mAb has been challenged.
+The high-affinity 237mAb is specific for Ag104A fibrosarcoma, spontaneously developed in an aging mouse [186].
+The 237mAb did not react with other spontaneous tumors and cell lines [186,187].
 The 237mAb was revealed to detect a glycopeptide of the PDPN extracellular domain that was produced as a result of a tumor-specific mutation in the Cosmc gene that abolished the enzyme core 1 $\beta$ 1,3-galactosyltransferase.
-This disrupts O-glycan core 1 synthesis, resulting in a tumor-specific glycopeptide antigen with a single Thr O-linked GalNAc (Tn antigen) [194].
-In contrast to glycopeptide-specific antibodies in complex with simple peptides, 237mAb does not recognize a conformational epitope induced in the peptide via sugar substitution.
-X-ray crystallography revealed that 237mAb completely covers the carbohydrate moiety when interacting with the peptide in a shallow groove.
-Thus, 237mAb exhibits remarkable tumor specificity, with no physiological cross-reactivity to the unglycosylated peptide or the free glycan, making it an attractive target for immunotherapy [195].
+This disrupts O-glycan core 1 synthesis, resulting in a tumor-specific glycopeptide antigen with a single Thr O-linked GalNAc (Tn antigen) [187].
+In contrast to glycopeptide-specific antibodies in complex with simple peptides, 237mAb does not recognize a conformational epitope induced in the peptide by sugar substitution.
+X-ray crystallography revealed that 237mAb completely covers the carbohydrate moiety with interacting with the peptide in a shallow groove.
+Thus, 237mAb exhibits remarkable tumor specificity, with no physiological crossreactivity to the unglycosylated peptide or the free glycan, making it an attractive target for immunotherapy [188].

 5.4.
-Chimeric Antigen Receptor (CAR)-T
+Chimeric antigen receptor (CAR)-T

 Currently, several cancer immunotherapies have been developed.
-Among them, Tcell-mediated immunotherapy is one of the most promising strategies [196].
-Overall, T cell receptors (TCRs) or CARs confer the antigen specificity of T cells.
+Among them, T cell-mediated immunotherapy is one of the most promising strategies [189].
+Overall, T cell receptor (TCR) or CAR confer the antigen specificity of T cells.
 CARs have the potential to treat a broad range of cancer patients compared with TCRs.
-Although several CAR molecules have been developed for hematopoietic malignancy, clinical applications for solid tumors are limited, probably due to their adverse effects.
-The most notable form of CAR T cell toxicity is "on-target off-tumor," resulting from a direct attack against normal tissues that have shared expression of the targeted antigen.
-Therefore, it is critical to target specific antigens exclusively expressed on tumor cells [197].
+Although several CAR molecules have been developed for hematopoietic malignancy, clinical applications for solid tumors are limited, probably due to its adverse effect.
+The most notable CAR T cell toxicity is "on-target off-tumor," resulting from a direct attack against normal tissues that have shared expression of the targeted antigen.
+Therefore, it is critical to target specific antigens exclusively expressed on tumor cells [190].

-GBM is the most prevalent and lethal primary malignant brain tumor in adults, with a 5-year overall survival rate of less than 10%.
-PDPN is overexpressed in mesenchymal GBM, which has the worst prognosis among GBM subtypes [89].
+GBM is the most prevalent and lethal primary malignant brain tumor in adults with a 5-year overall survival rate of less than 10%.
+PDPN is overexpressed in mesenchymal GBM, which has the worst prognosis among GBM subtypes [191].
 Furthermore, its therapeutic options are limited.
-After maximal surgical resection, the current standard care is only radiotherapy and the alkylating chemotherapeutic agent temozolomide.
-CAR T cells can recognize predefined tumor surface antigens independently of MHC restriction, which are often downregulated in gliomas.
-There is a lentiviral vector expressing a thirdgeneration CAR, comprising an NZ-1-based scFv with CD28, 4-1BB, and CD3 $\zeta$ intracellular domains.
-CAR-transduced peripheral blood monocytes have also been observed.
-The CAR T cells were found to be specific and effective against PDPN-positive GBM cells in vitro.
+After maximal surgical resection, the current standard care is only radiotherapy and the alkylating chemotherapeutic agent, temozolomide.
+CAR T cells can recognize predefined tumor surface antigens independent of MHC restriction, which is often downregulated in gliomas.
+A lentiviral vector expressing a third-generation CAR comprising an NZ-1-based scFv with CD28, 4-1BB, and CD3 $\zeta$ intracellular domains.
+CARtransduced peripheral blood monocytes.
+The CAR T cells were specific and effective against PDPN-positive GBM cells in vitro.
 Systemic injection of the CAR T cells into immunodeficient mice inhibited the growth of intracranial glioma xenografts in vivo.
-CAR T cell therapy that targets PDPN would be a promising immunotherapy for the treatment of GBM [198].
-Furthermore, the use of PDPN-targeted CARs derived from a CasMab could be a promising strategy for clinical applications.
+CAR T cell therapy that targets PDPN would be promising immunotherapy for treating GBM [192].
+Furthermore, the PDPN-targeted CAR derived from a CasMab could be a promising strategy for clinical application.